 There is a daily cut-off time (usually 3pm or 4pm) for next-day switching requests.
 If your request is received prior to the cut-off deadline, the switch between investment options takes effect the following day.
 Requests to change the investment option for a pension account may take longer.

 5. Can you change your mind?

 Many super funds allow you to change a pending switch request.
 If you submit a second request, this usually overrides the first one, but you will need to check your super fund’s rules.

 Once the cut-off time for switching requests has passed, it’s usually not possible to revise your switch request.
 A new, separate switching request will need to be made to your super fund.

 6. Will you be notified when the switch is made?

-Your online account will usually show your new investment option the day after your request is actioned.
-Super funds usually confirm your switching request by mail.
+Your online super account will usually show your new investment option the day after your request is actioned.
+Super funds often confirm a switching request by mail.

 How to switch investment options

 Once you decide you want to change your investment option, it’s a fairly straightforward process.
 You can: